European New Zealanders: 1840 onwards

-European migration has resulted in a deep legacy being left on the social and political structures of New Zealand.
+European migration has left a deep legacy on the social and political structures of New Zealand.
 Early visitors to New Zealand included whalers, sealers, missionaries, mariners, and merchants, attracted to natural resources in abundance.
 They came from the Australian colonies, Great Britain and Ireland, Germany (forming the next biggest immigrant group after the British and Irish), France, Portugal, the Netherlands, Denmark, the United States, and Canada.

 In 1840 representatives of the British Crown signed the Treaty of Waitangi with 240 Māori chiefs throughout New Zealand, motivated by plans for a French colony at Akaroa and land purchases by the New Zealand Company in 1839.
 British sovereignty was then proclaimed over New Zealand in May 1840.
-Some would later argue that the proclamation of sovereignty was in direct conflict with the treaty which in its Māori version had guaranteed sovereignty (Rangatiratanga) to the Māori who signed it.
+Some would later argue that the proclamation of sovereignty was in direct conflict with the treaty, which in its Māori version had guaranteed sovereignty (rangatiratanga) to the Māori who signed it.
 By the end of the 1850s the European and Māori populations were of a similar size as immigration and natural increase boosted European numbers.

 Following the formalising of British sovereignty, the organised and structured flow of migrants from Great Britain and Ireland began.
 Government-chartered ships like the clipper Gananoque and the Glentanner carried immigrants to New Zealand.
 Typically clipper ships left British ports such as London and travelled south through the central Atlantic to about 43 degrees south to pick up the strong westerly winds that carried the clippers well south of South Africa and Australia.
 Ships would then head north once in the vicinity of New Zealand.
 The Glentanner migrant ship of 610 tonnes made two runs to New Zealand and several to Australia carrying 400 tonne of passengers and cargo.
 Travel time was about 3 to 3 1/2 months to New Zealand.
 Cargo carried on the Glentanner for New Zealand included coal, slate, lead sheet, wine, beer, cart components, salt, soap and passengers' personal goods.
 On the 1857 passage the ship carried 163 official passengers, most of them government assisted.
 On the return trip the ship carried a wool cargo worth 45,000 pounds.

 In the 1860s discovery of gold started a gold rush in Otago.
 By 1860 more than 100,000 British and Irish settlers lived throughout New Zealand.
 The Otago Association actively recruited settlers from Scotland, creating a definite Scottish influence in that region, while the Canterbury Association recruited settlers from the south of England, creating a definite English influence over that region.
-In the 1860s most migrants settled in the South Island due to gold discoveries and the availability of flat grass covered land for pastoral farming.
+In the 1860s most migrants settled in the South Island due to gold discoveries and the availability of flat grass-covered land for pastoral farming.
 The low number of Māori (about 2,000) and the absence of warfare gave the South Island many advantages.
-It was only when the New Zealand wars ended that The North Island again became an attractive destination.
+It was only when the New Zealand wars ended that the North Island again became an attractive destination.